PERSPECTIVES REGARDING SYSTEMS-BASED CARE: (1) EMPLOYER GROUPS; (2) MANAGED CARE ORGANIZATIONS/ INSURERS; (3) PROVIDERS; AND (4) PATIENTS

 1. Distinguish various basic modes for paying for health care.

-2. Examine managed care from an employer’s perspective.
+2. Examine systems-based practice from an employerís perspective.

-1. List four basic modes of paying for health care and list one problem created by each such financing mode.
+1. List four basic modes of paying for health care and list one disadvantage created by each such financing mode.

 2. List three major factors large company employers will look at in selecting which providers they will contract with to render care to their employees.

-3. Analyze the status of managed care in the United States.
-Also, describe the evolution of HMO’s pricing policies as it applies to physicians, hospitals, and employer groups.
+3. Analyze the status of systems-based practice in the United States.
+Also, describe the evolution of pricing policies as it applies to physicians, hospitals, and employer groups.